aidaovalle/CMM307-AidaOvalle-July2025/README.md

 ---

 ## NOTES:
+### (For reproducibility)
-If you're using this notebook for the first time (or if you get errors like `ValueError: numpy.dtype size changed`), follow these steps:
+When using this notebook for the first time (if getting errors like `ValueError: numpy.dtype size changed`), follow these steps:

 1. Go to the `INSTALL_DEPENDENCIES` cell at the top.
 2. Set `INSTALL_DEPENDENCIES = True`.